 (3) Fold the fabric according to layout instructions

 (3a) If you're following the 18-22 layout then fold the fabric in half length wise.
-Pin along the selvage ever 6 or so inches to keep it all together, especially if you're cutting on a table smaller than the fabric length
+Pin along the selvage ever 6 or so inches to keep it all together, especially if you're cutting on a table smaller than the fabric length.

 (3b) I bought according to the 8-16 layout so I had to do this the hard way.
 First I measured the widest part of the front and back pieces.
 This plus half an inch (just in case) is how much I need to fold over from one edge.
 The magic number for my size (12 tapering to 14 at the hips) was 11.5 inches.
 I folded then measured at three different spots to make sure it was all folded evenly.
 Of course it wasn't.
 Fold and measure again.
 And again.
 This is why that extra 1/2 yard would have been a great investment.